BeiningBogen/iOS-Kristiania/Lesson01/README.md

 ```

 ^It's okay to know that types that aren't optional can't be nil.
-Then you get compile error.
-Be careful with
+Then you get a compile error.
+Be careful with force unwrapping.

 ---
 # Optionals (cont'd)